Rue de Richelieu

-It is most notable for scattered coin dealers and currency changers, being near the Paris Bourse, the stock market.
+It is notable for the National Library of France and for scattered coin dealers and currency changers, being near the Paris Bourse, the stock market.

 Name

-The street is named for the Cardinal de Richelieu, chief minister of Louis XIII from 1624 to 1642.
+The street is named for the Cardinal de Richelieu, chief minister of King Louis XIII from 1624 to 1642.

 The street was originally called the Rue Royale and then Rue de Richelieu soon after.
-The name was changed to the Rue de la Loi during the French Revolution; its name was restored to Richelieu in 1806.
+The name was changed to the Rue de la Loi in 1793 during the French Revolution; its name was restored to Richelieu in 1806.